aramder/aramder.github.io/lcftra/_posts/2018-7-29-animation-bank-module.md

 ![A picture of the bottom of the enclosure, all connectors are visible](/images/lcftra/bank module/enclosure connectors.jpg)

-The plates were powder-coated to match the powder-coating of our Hoffman industrial enclosures.
+The plates were powder-coated to match the powder-coating of our Hoffman enclosures.
+The d-sub is missing its waterproof cover in this photo.

 Another custom part of our system is a quad 18 volt power supply in each valve bank module.
-The Gilderfluke Br-EFB outputs 24v, 10v, and -10v (unused), which is more than adequate for powering most position sensors, however, to maintain backwards compatibility with our older position sensors we need an 18v supply.
+The Gilderfluke Br-EFB outputs 24v, 10v, and -10v (unused), which is more than adequate for powering most position feedback sensors, however, to maintain backwards compatibility with our older position sensors we need an 18v supply.

 ![Four custom designed and built power supplies](/images/lcftra/bank module/18v power supplies.jpg)